 Major Fields or Sub-disciplines

-The strengths of current and prospective faculty dictate the specific fields of emphasis in the department: computational and computer-intensive statistics; applied multivariate analysis; bioinformatics; social statistics; computer vision; pattern recognition; machine learning; experimental design and environmental statistics.
+The strengths of current and prospective faculty dictate the specific fields of emphasis in the department: computational and computer-intensive statistics; applied multivariate analysis; bioinformatics (Center for Statistical Research in Computational Biology); social statistics; computer vision; cognition; artificial intelligence; machine learning (Center for Vision, Cognition, Learning, and Autonomy); experimental design and environmental statistics.
 (Note: when graduating, transcripts and diplomas will not show the area of study).

 Students are required to pass, with a grade of B- or better, 54 units of approved graduate coursework and to maintain an overall grade-point average of 3.0 or better.
 At least 40 of these units must be in courses from this department; the remaining units may be from courses in related departments.
 PhD students must take the 9 core courses (Statistics 200ABC, 201ABC, and 202ABC) in their first year, unless approval to exclude one or more of these courses is provided by the graduate vice chair.
 All doctoral students are required to take Statistics 290, and 296 and/or 596, 498, or 599 during each quarter of enrollment.

 Students with gaps in their previous training are allowed to take undergraduate courses offered by the department with the approval of their academic advisor.
 However, most 100-level Statistics courses will not count towards the the doctorate degree.
 Also, Statistics C236 will not count towards a graduate degree for Ph.D. students.
 Students who need a basic refresher course are encouraged to take Statistics 100abc.